-iOS 14 now offers a new Security Recommendations feature that tells the users if their password has appeared in a data leak, can be easily guessed or reused.
+iOS offers a Security Recommendations feature that tells the users if their password has appeared in a data leak, can be easily guessed or reused.

-After updating your iPhone or iPad to iOS 14 you may have noticed a new Security Recommendations feature that is found under the Passwords sections of the Settings app.
+After updating your iPhone or iPad to iOS 14 or later you may have noticed a new Security Recommendations feature that is found under the Passwords sections of the Settings app.

 When you open the Security Recommendations section you might see alarming messages such as ‘This password has appeared in a data leak‘ or warnings such as the password you are using for an online account is an ‘Easily guessed password‘ or it is a ‘Reused password‘.

 If you are getting these warnings, then don’t worry as in this article we will explain what these warnings mean and what you need to do in order to improve your online security and privacy.